-You may think that simply putting your furniture in short term or long term storage will provide all the protection it needs while you’re not using it, but this is not always true.
+You may think that simply putting your furniture in storage will provide all the protection it needs while you’re not using it, but this is not always true.
 Nonchalantly placing furniture that is dirty or hasn’t been properly disassembled is not proper storage etiquette.
 You want your furniture to be secure and safe while it’s in a storage unit and this starts with how you store it in the first place.
-If you want your furniture to come out of storage looking just as it did before, or even better than when you put it there, then take a look at these helpful tips for storing furniture in a storage unit.
+If you want your furniture to come out of storage looking just as it did before, or even better than when you put it there, then take a look at these furniture storage tips.

 Another preparation you should make before putting furniture in a storage unit is to disassemble anything you can.
 You can take the legs off of tables and chairs, dismantle bookshelves, and take apart bed frames.
 Make sure you keep all parts of the piece of furniture together.
 You can place nails and screws or other small hardware pieces in plastic bags and attach it to the furniture so you don’t misplace or lose it.
 Disassembling furniture makes transporting and storing such items much easier.
 This will also allow you to have extra room in your storage unit for other items or even more furniture.

 After you’ve cleaned and disassembled all the furniture that you could, go the extra step and cover your furniture for further protection.
 You can buy couch and sofa covers that are fitted to form around the entire sofa.
 Sheets can be used to cover mattresses and other large pieces of furniture.
 Another helpful tool you’ll want to invest in is stretch wrap.
 This will keep your furniture secure and can also cut down on dirt and dust that might collect on your furniture.